Daraan/LunaticAI-Driver-for-CARLA-Simulator/agents/Rules.md

 There are three different ways to define a rule, with their own advantages and disadvantages.

+## Phases

+To see which phases are available and how they are defined, see the `Phase` class in [constants.py](./classes/constants.py#Phase).

+At the beginning (`Phase.BEGIN`) and end (`Phase.END`) of a phase associated rules are evaluated and depending on their outcome the agent will perform certain actions.

 ## Creation

 ### Functional API